Imago

 — NBA on NBC and Peacock (@NBAonNBC) February 14, 2026

-Nuggets guard Jamal Murray came next and remained hot and cold from his shooting, finishing with just 18 points, which wasn’t the lowest score on the night.
-A familiar face returned as Norman Powell, the former Clippers star, managed 23 points, effectively ending Murray’s run for Saturday.
-76ers guard Tyrese Maxey had several of his attempts rattle out and just miss.
+Nuggets guard Jamal Murray came next and remained hot and cold from his shooting, finishing with just 18 points, which was the third-lowest score on the night.
+A familiar face returned as Norman Powell, the former Clippers star, managed 23 points, effectively ending Murray’s hopes for making it to the final round.
+76ers guard Tyrese Maxey had several of his attempts rattle out.
 His score of 17 wasn’t enough for the next round.

 Final Round

 Booker (30), Lillard (27), and Knueppel (27) were the three finalists.
 The rookie started again and was hot as he drained 4-of-5 shots in his first rack.
-But then Knueppel struggled and ended with just 17 points, as he hit just four tries over his next two racks.
-Lillard went second this time and hit 4-of-5 shots on his first two racks to set the tone.
+But Knueppel went cold after that and ended with just 17 points.
+Lillard went second this time and hit 4-of-5 shots on his first two racks each to set the tone.
 After scoring 27 points in the first round, he put up 29 in the final round.

 Damian Lillard’s full final round that gave him his 3rd career 3-point contest win!